“Pettiness” and “I’m the only one doing anything” (not true, but…)

 It didn’t seem like a big deal, but after a year, I am amazed at the difference the 5-15s have made for us.

-One, everyone knows what everyone else is working on, and that’s a good thing.
+- Everyone knows what everyone else is working on, and that’s a good thing.
 People appreciate each other and don’t act like they are the only ones doing anything worthwhile.

-Two, everyone knows what’s important to everyone else.
+- Everyone knows what’s important to everyone else.
 Sales and customer service people share their reports, so we all know what’s valuable to prospects and customers and prioritize.

-Three, we can set what we call “realistic and moving goals,” since we understand our capacity and priorities much better.
+- We can set what we call “realistic and moving goals,” since we understand our capacity and priorities much better.

-Four, because we set realistic goals and are transparent, everyone owns his job.
+- We set realistic goals and are transparent, everyone owns his job.
 People not only deliver superior results, but they are constantly improving the process so that a new person can step in their shoes and replace them when they move onto bigger things.
 This is exactly what we need to keep growing!

 I agree with this POCC manager: pettiness is a big problem if you care about running your company and growing your business.
 Fortunately, it goes away when we share our work and sharpen our focus.
 Give it a shot!